 Receive personalized weight maintenance consultations

-During your first month: You’ll meet with your consultant once a week to monitor your transition from weight loss into weight maintenance.
+During your first month: You’ll meet with your coach once a week to monitor your transition from weight loss into weight maintenance.

-Two months and beyond: Once you feel confident maintaining your weight, you may only need to meet with your consultant once per month.
+Two months and beyond: Once you feel confident maintaining your weight, you may only need to meet with your coach once per month.

 Did you know?
 According to the National Weight Control Registry, 44% of maintainers weigh themselves every day.4

 Enjoy a new maintenance menu

 Once you reach your goal weight, you’ll want to stabilize it.
 Continue eating fresh, healthy foods and be mindful of your portion sizes.
 You can also continue to enjoy Jenny Craig meals and snacks as part of your daily menu planning for both the convenience and an ongoing model of portion control.
 You’ll gradually move away from a combination of weight loss and maintenance menus that include Jenny Craig meals and snacks to seven days of maintenance menus that focus on your own foods.